ThorpeJosh/truenas-zfs-unlock/README.md

 ```

 ## How to use this image
-This tool is designed to be run on a machine that has network access to your Truenas server but preferably not in the same location.
-It can run on a cloud server, raspberry pi, laptop, workstation, etc.
+This tool is designed to run on a machine that has network access to the Truenas server, preferably in a different physical location for enhanced security.
+This image can run on a cloud server, raspberry pi, laptop, workstation, etc.

-Firstly setup (or edit) your zfs datasets to use "Passphrase" encryption so that you set the key yourself and it won't be stored by Truenas.
-Use a password generator and make it long (128 characters for example).
+Firstly set up (or edit) your zfs datasets to use "Passphrase" encryption, this will enable you to set the key yourself and therefore the encryption keys won't be stored by Truenas.

-Generate a Truenas API key in the web UI.
+Generate a Truenas API key in the web UI, as this tool works by sending unlock requests via the Truenas API.

-The container works by making requests to the Truenas API.
-A few environment variables need to be configured before it will work
+Several environment variables below need to be configured for the tool to function.

 ### Environment Variables